Website Image Skip to Content

 When you are hurt on the job in New York, it is typically covered by the Workers’ Compensation Act.
 Workers’ comp pays out certain benefits – including medical treatment and payment for lost wages – if you are injured or develop an illness as a result of your work.
 You do not have to prove that anyone was at fault to qualify for workers’ compensation benefits.

 However, workers’ compensation is considered an exclusive remedy.
 This means that you generally cannot sue your employer for a workplace injury.
-Instead, you are limited to filing a claim with your employer’s workers’ compensation insurance company.
+Instead, you are limited to filing a workers’ compensation claim with your employer’s insurance company.

 There are some exceptions to this rule, such as if your employer intentionally hurts you or does not buy workers’ comp insurance.
 You can also file a personal injury lawsuit against a third party who causes your injuries – including for a construction site accident.
+Importantly, if you weren’t working when the accident occurred, you can file a lawsuit against whoever may have been responsible.

 A construction accident lawsuit is usually based on a theory of negligence, or carelessness.
 In some cases, it could be based on intentional or reckless conduct.
 Depending on the situation, an injured construction worker may be able to file a personal injury lawsuit against:

-- The owner of the property (premises liability)
+• The property owner (premises liability)

 For example, consider a situation where a worker is operating a forklift on a construction site and runs over the foot of a construction worker who is working for a different subcontractor.
-The injured worker could file a lawsuit against the other worker, his employer, and its insurance company for the accident.
+The injured worker could file a lawsuit against the other worker, his employer, and its insurance company for the forklift accident.

 With a personal injury claim, you can seek financial compensation for: